-In response to the Osaka Action Agenda, the Business Mobility Group (BMG) was formed in 1997 when the APEC Business Advisory Council (ABAC) made the facilitation of business travel a priority.
-Since its establishment, the group maintains close consultation with the business community, represented by the ABAC, in the development of the APEC Business Travel Card (ABTC) scheme and other BMG initiatives.
+The Business Mobility Group (BMG) was formed in 1997 when the APEC Business Advisory Council (ABAC) made the facilitation of business travel a priority.
+Since the BMG’s establishment, the group has regularly consulted with the business community.

 Advancing Regional Economic Integration

-Members continue to promote the implementation and on-going maintenance of the APEC Business Travel Card (ABTC) Scheme to the fullest extent possible.
-Frequent business travellers that are ABTC holders enjoy pre-clearance and fast-track entry into participating APEC economies.
+One outcome of the BMG’s collaboration with ABAC was the development of the APEC Business Travel Card (ABTC).
+Frequent business travellers that are approved ABTC holders can enjoy streamlined entry into participating APEC economies.

-Improved Information to Cardholders: Members also progressed work to improve information available to ABTC holders by preparing a survey on pre-clearance policies, regulatory settings, and Frequently Asked Questions.
+To improve information available to ABTC holders, participating members are preparing a survey on pre-clearance policies, regulatory settings, and have fielded answers to frequently asked questions.

 Strengthening Comprehensive Connectivity and Infrastructure

-Advanced Passenger Information Systems: By receiving passenger information in advance of travel, APEC economies can expedite the processing of legitimate travellers through ports of entry and focus on those requiring additional scrutiny.
-The BMG is working on capacity building projects through sharing of best practice methods to help economies implement Advance Passenger Information systems.
+By receiving passenger information in advance of travel, authorities can expedite the assessment and processing of legitimate travellers through ports of entry and shift their focus on those requiring additional scrutiny.

 Expanding Regulatory Cooperation and Advancing Regulatory Convergence

-Legal Infrastructure Standards: The BMG has continued to progress its review of the Legal Infrastructure Standards.
-This work was concluded intersessionally in 2014.
-The Standards aim to assist in further developing economies’ immigration infrastructures, which are critical for economies to achieve effective and efficient border management practices and procedures.
-The BMG agreed to review the infrastructure standards again in 2017.
+The BMG conducts reviews of legal infrastructure standards.
+Its previous review concluded intersessionally in 2014.
+These standards aim to assist in further developing economies’ immigration infrastructures, which are critical for economies to achieve effective and efficient border management practices and procedures.
+In the 2017, the BMG agreed to review the infrastructure standards again.